On the abelian structure of noncompetitive chemical reaction networks: Introduction

 Section \ref{Preliminaries} introduces the relevant notions from CRN theory.
-Section \ref{s.noncompetitive} provides basic results on noncompetitive CRNs by expliciting e.g. the nature of the graph of complexes and recalling that ReLU NN can be embedded in the framework of noncompetitive CRNs.
-It is shown that the well known Abelian sandpile model (ASM) belongs to the family of noncompetitive CRNs.
-Section \ref{s.markov_chains} introduces the sandpile Markov chain.
-Section \ref{s.AbelianNet} presents basic definitions and notions from Abelian network theory, while Section \ref{BasicsAbelianNetwork} provides the relevant mathematical notions that helps understanding their dynamical behavior.
+Section \ref{s.noncompetitive} provides basic results on noncompetitive CRNs by specifying e.g. the nature of the graph of complexes and recalling that ReLU NN can be embedded in the framework of noncompetitive CRNs.
+It is shown that the well known Abelian sandpile model (ASM) can be seen as noncompetitive CRN.
+Section \ref{s.markov_chains} introduces the notion of CRN sandpile Markov chain for noncompetitive CRNs.
+Section \ref{s.AbelianNet} presents basic definitions and notions from Abelian network theory.
 Section \ref{s.NonCompetAbelianNet} shows how noncompetitive CRNs can be seen as AN.
+Section \ref{s.sandpile-generalized} provides new mathematical results linking CRN and AN sandpiles Markov chains for generalized toppling networks.
+Lemma \ref{l.map} relates CRN and AN executions, and shows that CRN and AN sandpile Markov chains are identical, while Lemma \ref{l.halting} shows that generalized toppling networks are execution bounded if and only if the spectral radius of the production matrix is smaller than 1.
+Section \ref{s.examples} gives examples of noncompetitive CRNs and shows how our results permit to find recurrent states.
+Section \ref{s.discussion} discusses the limitations and possible extensions of our work.
+We also provide an Appendix in Section \ref{BasicsAbelianNetwork} giving the main notions and mathematical results from AN theory.
 Figure \ref{ModelsStructure} shows the hierarchical structure of the considered models.